trivalleycoders-org/rotary-club/doc/rds_guide.md

 Configure the database.
 This project will be using mysql.
 The micro level instance class is recommended since it is free tier.
 We should use the single availability zone option for the purposes of the project.

-You should keep track of the master username and master password you set here, although you can respectively look up and change them later.
+You should keep track of the master username and master password you set here, although later you can look up and change them, respectively.

 ![configure_rds](rdstut_step5.png)